-Alternatively, you can operate the cabview controls by left mouse click (buttons) and left mouse button drag (levers and rotary switches).
-For 2D cabs instead of dragging you can also use the mouse scroll wheel.
-The Display Control Rectangle command <Ctrl+F5> shows the rectangles in which a control is mouse sensitive.
+Alternatively, you can operate the cabview controls by mouse click (buttons) and mouse drag (levers and rotary switches).

 7.3.1 Throttle Control

 Steam locomotives have a continuous throttle or regulator, but many diesel and electric locomotives have a notched throttle which moves only in steps.
 To avoid jerks, some of these steps may be smooth, where the power is gradually and automatically adjusted to achieve the setting.